warhorn/help.warhorn.net/_includes/docs.md

    c.
 Provide an event location.
 If it is to be held online, put a check in the “This event is held online” box.
 If the event is not to be held online - a city, country, and state are required (these lines disappear if you check the online event box mentioned above).
    d.
 If the event is to be private, check the “This event is private” box.
    e.
 Place any additional comments relevant to event approval in the comments box.
 These comments are read by the Warhorn staff during approval, but are not otherwise used.
    f.
-Select either “Submit your event with a donation” or “Submit your event for free.”
+Select “Submit your event.”
    g.
 Wait for Warhorn staff to email you to tell you your event site is live.
 This will give you access to the event overview page.
 2. Access your event overview
    a.
 Make any alterations needed to finish setting up the event by first clicking the “Setup” dropdown button at the top right of the screen.